Antoine Forqueray: Distinctive style

 At the time of Forqueray's appointment the most renowned viol player at court was Marin Marais, who was famous for his sweet and gentle musical style.
 Forqueray in contrast became renowned for his dramatic, striking and brash style.
 According to Hubert Le Blanc Marais played like an angel, and Forqueray like the devil.
-The Mercure de France of 1738 chided both Antoine and his son Jean-Baptiste-Antoine for writing pieces ‘so difficult that only he and his son can execute them with grace.’
+The Mercure de France of 1738 chided both Antoine and his son Jean-Baptiste-Antoine for writing pieces 'so difficult that only he and his son can execute them with grace'.

 Forqueray's style was so distinctive that three of his near-contemporaries Jean-Philippe Rameau, François Couperin and Jacques Duphly each composed a piece named 'La Forqueray' as a tribute to him.

 Family and later years

 In 1697 Forqueray married Henriette-Angélique Houssou, daughter of a church organist.
 Forqueray was often accompanied by his wife on the harpsichord when he played.
-Their marriage was apparently most unhappy, and after several shorter periods apart, they separated finally in 1710.
+Their marriage was apparently very unhappy and after several short periods apart, they separated finally in 1710.
 His relationship with his son Jean Baptiste was just as difficult.
 He had his son imprisoned in 1719 and exiled by lettre de cachet in 1725.

-In 1730, he retired to Mantes-la-Jolie outside Paris, where he continued to draw his salary, and died in 1745.
+In 1730, he retired to Mantes-la-Jolie outside Paris, where he continued to draw his salary and died in 1745.

 His son Jean Baptiste published his works for the viola da gamba in 1747 (two years after his father's death) together with a version for harpsichord.
 Although Forqueray's obituary notice indicated that at the time of his death around three hundred pieces written by him still existed, the thirty-two pieces contained in his son's edition are all that survive today.